smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 The data type returned by a specific job depends on the [tasks](/docs/tasks/) that it supports.
 Make sure to choose an oracle job that supports the data type that your contract needs to consume.

-# Choosing an Oracle Job without specifying the URL
+# Existing Job Requests

 If your contract is calling a public API endpoint, an Oracle job may already exist for it.
 If so, it could mean you do not need to add the URL, or other adapter parameters into the request, since the job already configured to return the desired data.
 This makes your smart contract code more succinct.
-To see an example of a contract using an existing job which calls the [CoinGecko API](https://www.coingecko.com/en/api#explore-api), see [Make an Existing Job Request](../existing-job-request/).
+To see an example of a contract using an existing job which calls the [AP Election data](https://developer.ap.org/ap-elections-api/), see [Make an Existing Job Request](../existing-job-request/).

 For more information about the functions in `ChainlinkClient`, visit [ChainlinkClient API Reference](../chainlink-framework/).